-The harsh reality is that drug detox can be physically difficult and painful, but the good news is that symptoms typically begin to improve after 3-4 days with medical intervention.
+The harsh reality is that the drug detox process can be physically difficult and painful, but the good news is that symptoms typically begin to improve after 3-4 days with medical intervention.
 Symptoms will differ depending on the drug you’re detoxing and how long it’s been in your system.
-Essentially, drug detox is a medically supervised withdrawal.
+Essentially, detoxification is a medically supervised withdrawal.
 Though it may be unpleasant, it’s the first step to a brighter future.

 Going Cold Turkey

-The idea of going to detox and treatment can be intimidating at first, so you might consider trying to stop using drugs and going through detox on your own at home.
+The idea of going to treatment can be intimidating at first, so you might consider trying to stop using drugs and going through detox on your own at home.
 However, discontinuing use on your own is risky and can lead to relapse.
 Stopping drugs at once is called going “cold turkey,” which tends to be uncomfortable at best and dangerous at worst.
-You’ll still go through withdrawal, which may be so painful that you turn back to the drug you’re trying to detox.
+You’ll still go through withdrawal, which may be so painful that you turn back to the drug.

-Going through withdrawal outside of a medical detox setting may also carry the risk of death from choking on vomit or having a severe seizure.
-In addition to the difficulty of dealing with physical withdrawal symptoms, it can be hard to heal if you’re triggered by your environment.
-For example, if someone isn’t treated well at home and turns to substance abuse to cope with the pain they’re feeling, it would likely be difficult to detox and stay clean in that same home.
-Support and safety are vital through the detox and recovery process.
+Going through withdrawal outside of a detox under a medical supervision setting may also carry the risk of death from choking on vomit or having a severe seizure.
+In addition to the difficulty of dealing with physical withdrawal symptoms, it can be hard to heal if your environment triggers you.
+For example, if someone isn’t treated well at home and turns to substance abuse to cope with the pain they’re feeling, it would likely be difficult to detoxify and stay clean in that same home.
+Support and safety are vital through the recovery process.

-What Is Rapid or Ultra-Rapid Detox for Drug Abuse?
+What Is Rapid or Ultra-Rapid Detoxification Treatment for Drug Abuse?

-In a rapid detox, a person is put under anesthesia and given medication to clear the opioids from the body.
+A person is put under anesthesia and given medication to clear the opioids from the body.
 The drugs in your system are essentially replaced, usually with a medication called naloxone.
-While it’s touted as a “quick fix” that shortens detox time, a 2013 study of 75 patients undergoing rapid detox revealed several adverse events and two deaths.
-Risks of rapid detox include choking or aspirating on vomit, heart attacks and severe mental health issues.
+While it’s touted as a “quick fix” that shortens detox time, a 2013 study of 75 patients undergoing rapid detoxification revealed several adverse events.
+Risks include choking or aspirating on vomit, heart attacks, and severe mental health issues.